TechSavvyRC/Installation-Guides/installation Guide.md

 - **Breakdown of parameters and arguments:**
   - **echo "cd ~" >> /root/.bashrc:** Adds the command ***cd ~*** to the end of the ***/root/.bashrc*** file.
   - **echo "cd ~" >> /home/devuser/.bashrc:** Adds the command ***cd ~*** to the end of the ***/home/devuser/.bashrc*** file.
-- **Expected output or result:** The terminal will start in the home directory for the respective user.
+- **Expected output:** The terminal will start in the home directory for the respective user.
 <p>&nbsp;</p>

 ### 6.3 Drive Mount Control